rcdesign-cemetery/vb-nntp/readme.md

 Contacts
 ========

-Licencing & setup: [vitaly@rcdesign.ru][2]
+Licensing & setup: [vitaly@rcdesign.ru][2]

-additional licences:
+  - using on non-commercial site: Free
   - using on commercial site: 49$
-  - copyright removal in your site: 99$
+  - copyright removal at your site and messages: 99$
-  - both licences + setup help: 299$
+  - commercial + (c) removal + setup help: 299$

+If you make commits - ask fo free licences.

   [1]: http://creativecommons.org/licenses/by-nc-nd/3.0/
   [2]: vitaly@rcdesign.ru